dhyeypatell/EyeQ/README.md

 # Inkling

-- A chatbot that helps users by providing writing assistance with definitions, synonyms, rhyming words, spelling, and building sentences and paragraphs.
+- A chatbot that helps users by providing writing assistance with definitions, synonyms, rhyming words, spelling, and building sentences and paragraphs

 ## This app is currently being developed